 4. Practice biking or walking to the store, school, or work on a day when you aren’t rushed.
 It’ll help you figure out how much time to allot for travel.

-5. If there are public transit stations nearby, try biking or walking there.
-Your workplace might be outside
+5. If there are public transit stations nearby, try biking or walking to them.

 6. Ask neighbors who work close to or in your office if they want to commute together using foot or pedal power.